Van - campervan conversions and mobile architecture

 Miscellaneous designs.
-The page Design/construction: other introduces these designs.
 All of them have this in common: they've required the tools and machines of my workshop.

-Below, a view of my small workshop, or some of it, and three views of the adjoining small room where I have my computer desk.
+Below, a view of my small workshop, or some of it, but not a recent view, and three views of the adjoining small room where I have my computer desk, again, not a recent view.
 The two large monitors are needed for the wide pages I favour and for the practice of Large Page Design.
 The bookshelves shown - others out of sight - are an indication of my interest in the printed word (I try to support it as much as I can, and by buying newspapers and magazines as well as books, regularly and very often.)

 The workbench which is prominent in the image of my workshop, above, was designed and constructed very quickly.
 There were no changes of direction, no radical revisions.
 Other views of the workbench (the recycled door has served its purpose but I've bought two slabs of beech as a replacement, to be installed after planing of the beech wood.